Shaamallow/VolleyVision/README.md

 ## Installation

-We advise to use a dedicated environnement (conda, mamba, whaterver you like) to install the librairies.
+We advise to use a dedicated environnement (conda, mamba, whatever you like) to install the librairies.

 Clone repo :